element-hq/element-meta/docs/FTUE.md

 1. Simplified homeserver choice ("You are about to register on matrix.org"; continue/change)
 2. Open web view overlay for registration (or redirect to IDM registration on Web/Desktop; OIDC flow; requires consent on iOS; see [Registration](#registration) for more details)
-3. User creates account
+3. User creates account (including optional additional attributes; see [Additional user attributes](#additional-user-attributes) for more details)
 4. Web view closes (or redirect back to Web/Desktop app), user is back in the app
 5. [user is logged in]
 6. [if this is the first login; otherwise skip] How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
-7. Additional user attributes (user can skip; see [Additional user attributes](#additional-user-attributes) for more details)
-8. Ask to allow notifications
+7. Ask to allow notifications
-9. Ask for consent to analytics
+8. Ask for consent to analytics
-10. User account summary (your name, avatar, MXID?, etc.)
+9. User account summary (your name, avatar, MXID?, etc.)
-11. Element is fully set up, user sees their (empty) 'All chats' list
+10. Element is fully set up, user sees their (empty) 'All chats' list
-12. User gets hints on how to get started (start a conversation, join a public room, etc.)
+11. User gets hints on how to get started (start a conversation, join a public room, etc.)

 ## Related solution concepts